 Competitive Bidding

-Competitive bidding is required whenever a planned purchase of goods or services will be $10,000 or greater.
+Competitive bidding is required to be completed by the department whenever a planned purchase of goods or services will be $10,000 or greater.
 University policy FN 05 (formerly 05-02-16) outlines the competitive bidding requirements, thresholds for purchasing requirements, and exceptions.
 Competitive bids and price quotations can be obtained through a Request for Quotation (RFQ) or Request for Proposal (RFP).
 It is important to note that competitive bidding is not required when using University-wide Contracted Suppliers, unless the order is funded by a Federal Grant.

 Competitive bidding ensures fairness to all bidders and that your pricing will be competitive within the marketplace.
-If a supplier is in a competitive situation, it is more likely to provide its most aggressive pricing and other terms.
+If a supplier is in a competitive situation, it is more likely to provide its most aggressive pricing and other terms thus resulting in a significant total value offering to the University.
 Bidding also ensures that you are complying with University policy and other applicable federal and state regulations for grants and contracts.
-While competitive bidding is not required for purchases under $10,000, it is required that purchasers compare and/or evaluate potential suppliers in order to obtain the lowest total cost.
+While competitive bidding is not required for purchases under $10,000, it is required that purchasers compare and/or evaluate potential suppliers in order to obtain the highest total value.

 Directed or Sole Source Justification Form

-If you are not conducting Competitive Bidding, you will be required to attach a Directed or Sole Source Justification (DSSJ) form with your requisition through the PantherExpress System.
+If you are not conducting competitive bidding, you will be required to attach a Directed or Sole Source Justification (DSSJ) form with your requisition through the PantherExpress System.
 The DSSJ form confirms the fact that the requester does not have any personal financial conflicts with the requested supplier.
-Only deans, department directors and department chairs (“3Ds”) may sign as the approver on the DSSJ.
+Directed or Sole Sourcing should not be used as the primary purchasing method, departments should conduct competitive bidding when possible.
+The competitive bidding process offers a greater opportunity to include and utilize local and diverse businesses which supports the Plan for Pitt, to support community and economic development by increasing spending with local and diverse businesses, by providing the opportunity to bid whereas the DSSJ reduces the opportunities.

 Purchases Up to $50,000